boazbk/tcs/lec_06_loops.md

 ### Infinite loops and partial functions

-One crucial difference between NAND and NAND++ programs is the following.
+One crucial difference between NAND and NAND-TM programs is the following.
-Looking at a NAND program $P$, we can always tell how many inputs and how many outputs it has (by simply looking  at the `X` and `Y` variables).
+Looking at a NAND-CIRC program $P$, we can always tell how many inputs and how many outputs it has (by simply looking  at the `X` and `Y` variables).
 Furthermore, we  are guaranteed that if we invoke $P$ on any input then _some_ output will be produced.

-In contrast, given any particular NAND++ program $P'$, we cannot determine a priori the length of the output.
+In contrast, given any particular NAND-TM program $P'$, we cannot determine a priori the length of the output.
 In fact, we don't even know  if an output would be produced at all!
-For example, the following NAND++ program would go into an infinite loop if the first bit of the input is zero:
+For example, the following NAND-TM program would go into an infinite loop if the first bit of the input is zero:

 ```python
 loop = NAND(X[0],X[0])